Engine Customization Workflow

 - Some engine-level adaptation

-The current adaptation layer consists of three parts:
+The current adaptation layer consists of two parts:

 jsb-adapter: Suitable for native platforms